 Chris Bryce, CEO of The Freelancer & Contractor Services Association, last week pointed out that the PM has only ever promised a review of the Intermediaries legislation.

-Rather, it was her now-disposed-of chancellor who vowed to repeal the revisions of 2017 and 2021 – a repeal which appeared to go against tax policy-making guidelines.
+Rather, it was her now-removed chancellor who vowed to repeal the revisions of 2017 and 2021 – a repeal which appeared to go against tax policy-making guidelines.